Ptujec/LaunchBar/Actual-Budget/README.md

 This action displays account balances and the most recent transactions.

-You can show category balances and budgets with `command` + `enter`.
-Depending on your database size, it may take a little, because right now it needs all transaction and budget data to calculate balances correctly.
+Additionally, you can show category balances and budgets with `shift` + `enter`.
+(Depending on your database size, it may take a little while, because right now it needs all transaction and budget data to calculate balances correctly.)

+Show all payees with `option` + `enter`.

-If you have multiple budgets, you can select them with `option` + `enter`.
+If you have multiple budgets, you can select them with `control` + `enter`.
+The default one matches the setting in the Actual Budget app.

+`command` + `enter` opens the Actual Budget app.
+If you have a transaction selected that has a link in the memo, this will open the link instead.

 **Note:** This action is using [SF Symbols](https://developer.apple.com/sf-symbols/) to indicate and split transactions and mail links in the `label` item.
 Those will not show correctly if SF Symbols is not installed.